sguzman/rssify/docs/AI-FRIENDLY.md

 # AI-friendly Rust Development Guide

+## Scope

+This file is global guidance for AI/human contributors across repos; project-specific rules live in CONTRIBUTING.md

 This guide defines an iteration loop and repo/file conventions that make AI agents reliable at generating or editing one file at a time, with fast convergence through tests.

 ## Goals